 To Grill the Chicken

-You don’t want to glaze too soon, otherwise you run the risk of burning the chicken since the sauce contains sugar (sugar and flames create burn).
+- You don’t want to glaze too soon, otherwise you run the risk of burning the chicken since the sauce contains sugar (sugar and flames create burn).
 Use the internal temperature of 155 degrees F as the guide.

 Next is the fun part… time to eat!